Teaching English Grammar

 Who should take this program?

-This certificate includes 2 required courses (3 units each) and an additional 6 units of electives.
+This specialization includes 2 required courses (3 units each) and an additional 6 units of electives.
 The required courses and electives are not all offered in one quarter.
-It may take up to three quarters to complete this certificate, and you will need to pay for additional units that are not included within the full-time TEFL and Special Studies in TEFL certificate programs.
+It may take up to three quarters to complete this specialization, and you will need to pay for additional units that are not included within the full-time TEFL and Special Studies in TEFL certificate programs.

 What this program includes